VigneshAjay98/laravel-ecommerce-with-stripe/README.md

 - Orders history
    - Users can check their orders in their profile.
    - Orders total is displayed at the page.
+   - Created orders table in the e-commerce database

 - Future features
    - e-mail & sms notification.